sharpleynate/CloudSecurityEngineer/README.md

-## 🌟 Advanced Strategies and Specializations in Cybersecurity 🌟
+## 🌟 Advanced Strategies and Specializations 🌟

 - **Cybersecurity Ethics and Legal Aspects:** Integrate a phase that delves into the ethical considerations of cybersecurity, including legal frameworks and compliance.
 Understanding the legal and ethical dimensions of cybersecurity is crucial for responsible and effective practice. ⚖️🔒